What Are the Ten Stars (Sipsung)?

 Ten Stars Interaction — The Generative Cycle

 The Ten Stars are not isolated.
 They follow the Five Elements' generative and controlling cycles.
+Understanding this flow helps you read synergies and conflicts between stars in a chart.

 Ten Stars Generative Cycle